Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddPluginPythonApi.rst

 Add File :file:`TutorialApi.py`
 ```````````````````````````````

 File :file:`TutorialApi.py` is the implementation of the API.
-An insance of this class
+An instance of this class
 will be passed to other APIs when they ask for it.

 ----

 Create the file
-:file:`peek_plugin_tutorial/_private/logic-service/TutorialApi.py`
+:file:`peek_plugin_tutorial/_private/logic/TutorialApi.py`
 and populate it with the following contents.

 ::

-        from peek_plugin_tutorial._private.logic-service.controller.MainController import MainController
+        from peek_plugin_tutorial._private.logic.controller.MainController import MainController
-        from peek_plugin_tutorial.logic-service.TutorialApiABC import TutorialApiABC
+        from peek_plugin_tutorial.logic.TutorialApiABC import TutorialApiABC
         from peek_plugin_tutorial.tuples.DoSomethingTuple import DoSomethingTuple